InfinityVM/InfinityVM/clob/README.md

     bytes32 latestStateHash;

     function receiveResult(bytes32 jobID, bytes result) {
-        bytes32 programStateHash = getProgramStateHashForJob(jobID);
+        bytes32 stateHash = getStateHashForJob(jobID);

-        // Check that program_state_hash passed by CLOB
+        // Check that state_hash passed by CLOB
-        // server matches the most recent state hash require(programStateHash == latestStateHash);
+        // server matches the most recent state hash require(stateHash == latestStateHash);

         // Update the most recent state hash with the new state latestStateHash = abi.decode(result).nextStateHash;
     }
 }
 ```
-By verifying that `program_state_hash` matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state to the InfinityVM coprocessor.
+By verifying that `state_hash` matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state to the InfinityVM coprocessor.

 ### Future improvements